 - No soy means no soy sauce, but you don’t have to worry about that.
 Mommy will make sure I cook using the right ingredients.
 (Substitute coconut aminos for soy sauce!)

 - No sugar means no sweeteners at all – not even honey or maple syrup.
 (What are we going to put on our waffles?)

-- No grains means we can’t have waffles… or pancakes or tortillas.
-But there are SO many other things we can have for breakfast that you won’t even miss them!
-(That’s stretching the truth, because we couldn’t wait to have waffles again!)
+- No grains mean we can’t have waffles… or pancakes or tortillas.
+But there are SO many other things we can have for breakfast that you won’t even miss!
+(That’s stretching the truth because we couldn’t wait to have waffles again!)